-Amol Sinha, Executive Director of the ACLU NJ, which is managing NJ CAN 2020, noted cannabis arrests will continue even if the referendum passes
+Amol Sinha, Executive Director of the ACLU NJ, which is managing NJ CAN 2020, noted cannabis arrests would continue even if the referendum passes.

-Advocates have not been happy decriminalization has stalled after it passes the Ne Jersey Assembly in a week in the wake of the George Floyd/BLM protests.
+Advocates have not been happy decriminalization has stalled after it passes the New Jersey Assembly in a week in the wake of the George Floyd/BLM protests.

 Voters cannot forget to flip the ballot over since the legalization question is on the back of the ballot.